 What are head lice?

 Head lice are tiny, greyish brown, wingless insects that live on the scalp, feeding on human blood.
-They lay eggs, also called nits, which stick to strands of hair very close to the scalp.
+They lay eggs which stick to strands of hair very close to the scalp.
+Once the egg hatches the empty case left behind is called a nit.

-Head lice do not cause illness or spread disease.
-They can be irritating because of the discomfort they cause and how easily they are spread from person to person.
+No, head lice do not cause illness or spread disease.
+However, they can be irritating because of the discomfort they cause and how easily they are spread from person to person.

 How are head lice spread?